 Start in a lunge position, right foot forward, left foot back.
 Dropping your back left knee towards the mat, aiming for a 90-degree angle in both knees.
 Frame your front foot with your hands.

 Press through your front right heel as you straighten your back leg, feeling a stretch along the back of your legs.
 Specifically stretching your front right leg hamstring.
 Note, only stretch until there is mild to moderate tension on the back of the leg (hamstrings).
 Flexibility will improve over time.

-Then, low your left knee to the ground, returning to a low lunge position.
-And repeat this low lunge and return to standing movement for 30-60 seconds.
+Then, lower your left knee to the ground, returning to a low lunge position.
+Repeat this low lunge and return to standing movement for 30-60 seconds.

 Switch sides and repeat on the left leg.

-Benefits: This half kneeling dynamic adductor mobility exercises is a great way to prevent pubic symphysis pain during pregnancy.
+Benefits: This half kneeling dynamic adductor mobility exercise is a great way to prevent pubic symphysis pain during pregnancy.

 Start in tabletop position or quadruped position, on your hands and knees, hips stacked over knees and shoulders stacked over hands.